-Immediately report to Police Meet with emergency services to determine the best course of action→Instruct staff according to directions of emergency personnel.
+- Immediately report item to Police. - Meet with emergency services personnel to determine the best course of action. - Instruct staff according to directions of emergency personnel. - If instructed to evacuate, follow evacuation procedures.

-All Staff:
+All Students & Staff:

-- Stay in your work area, unless instructed otherwise by Safety and Security or your instructor/direct supervisor.
-Look around your work area for any suspicious packages. - If you find something suspicious or unusual, do not touch it.
-Report it to the Safety and Security (334-6042, or speed dial 222 from your Office/Classroom phone, or via the Mobile App), or your instructor/direct supervisor, or Emergency personnel. - Await instructions.
-If instructed to evacuate, follow "Emergency Evacuation".
+- Stay in your work area/classroom, unless instructed otherwise by Safety and Security or Dean/Director/Manager.
+Look around your work area for any suspicious packages. - If you find something suspicious, do not touch it.
+Report anything unusual to the Safety and Security (334-6042, speed dial 222 from your office/classroom phone or via the YC Mobile app), your instructor/direct supervisor or emergency personnel. - Await instructions. - If instructed to evacuate, follow "Emergency Evacuation".

-Violent Incident and Threat:
+۲۹ Violent Incident & Threat

-The majority of potential violent situations will be managed using skills acquired through training and safe work practices, and/or safe job procedures.
+The majority of potential violent situations will be managed using skills acquired through training and safe work practices and/or safe job procedures.
 Unfortunately, there may be some situations that cannot be controlled where individuals may be faced with threats and violence.
 These procedures provide guidelines that may assist to safely disengage.